germinolegrand/fys/README.md

 Please do not force yourself to contribute, this is not charity.

 Contribute when you fully understand that you have something (a lot of things!) to gain in sharing your work.
+Or if you're not sure, or don't know yet, why not give it a try ?

 Free yourself from any copyright fear, this code is completely free in every possible way.